There is a lot to know when it comes to pricing. There are whole books dedicated to the science of properly pricing design work.

 As the scope and mindfulness of your work must increase, so should your rates.

-Should I charge my bigger clients more?
+Should you charge you bigger clients more?

 Not by default.
 Every client deserves fair and equal treatment.
 Larger clients will tend to need more versatile, thought-out work and wider licensing options, and those should be charged for accordingly.

 Do you have a sliding scale for your clients?
-In the comments, tell us if you think it’s right to charge bigger clients more or if you think we’re all wrong.
+In the comments, tell us if you think it’s right to charge your bigger clients more or if you think we’re all wrong.